rob-blackbourn/example-operator-overloading/README.md

 npm install --save-dev @jetblack/operator-overloading
 ```

-The bable file will look something like this.
+The babel file will look something like this.

 ```json
 {